intel/QAT_Engine/README.md

     including Record Header (5 bytes), IV (16 bytes), Payload, HMAC (20/32 bytes), Padding (variable but could be max 255 bytes), and Padding Length (1 byte).
+    The string should be NULL terminated and not more than 1024 bytes long including NULL terminator.
     This message is not supported when the engine is compiled with the flag --enable-qat_small_pkt_offload.